SMILE Eye Surgery for Patients with Astigmatism

 Latest Advancement in Laser Vision Correction

 Let’s face it, thinking about lasers and vision treatment can be a scary thought.
-But if you think about the professional doctors completing these procedures and the thousands of successful surgeries that have been conducted, you might have a little more peace of mind.
+But if you think about the professional doctors completing these medical procedures and the thousands of successful surgeries that have been conducted, you might have a little more peace of mind.
 And when it comes to SMILE, it is the latest advancement in laser treatment for your vision.
 If you receive this surgery, you know you’ll be working with the latest and most advanced procedure out there.

 Another advantage of this treatment is that it is very safe.
 Patients have said the procedure is relatively comfortable and painless, and the level of safety is very high.